sergeevpasha/laravel-dpd/README.md

 ### Use Case #2

-There are some predefined routes, that will be merged with your routes aswell.
+There are some predefined routes, that will be merged with your routes as well.
 You may check it by using
 <pre>php artisan routes:list</pre>
-It actually exposing the same methods to the routes, so it should be pretty clear on how to use it.
+It actually exposes the same methods to the routes, so it should be pretty clear on how to use it.
-For more information on how to use it, please check out `src/` folder
+For more information on how to use it, please check out `src/` folder.